 She is a 1997 recipient of the Business Journal’s 40 Under 40 Award and a recipient of the YWCA’s Tribute to Women in 2000.
 She is the past President of Bristol Organizations and serves as a member of the Board of Directors of the Appalachian Regional Coalition on Homelessness.

 Lisa served as the President of both the Van Pelt Elementary School and the Virginia Middle School PTA programs

 Lisa has been married to her husband Mark for 25 years.
 They have one daughter Logan Sydni and son-in-law, David.
 They enjoy family time, boating and UT football.

 Lorie Bradley joined the United Way of Bristol on November 2, 1998.
 She was born in Maryland and has lived all over the United States as the daughter of a Navy officer.
-She has lived in the Bristol area for the last 25 years and considers Bristol her home.
+She has lived in the Bristol area since 1986 and considers Bristol her home.
 She graduated from Sullivan Central High School in 1987 and has many years of office managerial experience.